HuggableSquare/vsco-dl/README.md

 usage
 -----
+Note: Ruby >= 2.4 is required for this script to work correctly.

     Usage: vsco-dl.rb [options] username (or site id) -m, --[no-]metadata              Save metadata
     -o, --output=output              Where to save the files (default is cwd)